 Are you curious about Korean food in South Korea?
 Nick Kembel ate his way through Busan and shares his Busan food favorites.
+Spoiler Alert – The food in Busan is both diverse and delicious.

 If anyone ever tries to tell you that Korean food is nothing but kimchi, please reply that he or she is wrong.